1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/cheat.md

 #### Parameters

-- `currentTarget`: If `true`, the function will return the aimbot target that the cheat is currently targeting at.
+- `currentTarget`: If `true`, the function will return the aimbot target that the cheat is currently targeting.
 In this case a return value of `nil` indicates the user is not targeting anyone currently.
 If `false` the function will return the aimbot target which best fits the requirements of the aimbot settings in the menu; these are defined by the user.
 In this case every call of the function rescans all players, so there is no caching of the target; a return value of `nil` means that there is absolutely no potential aimbot target, e.g. because all players are outside of the `FOV` circle setup by the user.

 #### Return Value